sdmx-twg/vtl/v2.2/docs/reference_manual/typical_behaviour.rst

 operand Data Sets.
 By default, an Attribute which is viral in one of the operands DS_i is considered as viral also in the result DS_r.

+Once an Attribute is declared as viral, a viral propagation rule (see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes`) must be defined for it, either on its Represented Variable or on the Value Domain it uses.
+It is a semantic error for an Attribute to be viral when no viral propagation rule is defined for it.

 The Attribute propagation rule does not apply for the time series operators.